BenjaminPeter/BenjaminPeter.github.io/_pages/team.md

 # The Research Group

 #### The Peter lab is recruiting motivated undergraduate students, graduate students, and postdocs.
-Undergraduate students are encouraged to apply through [AURA](https://joinaura.io/lab/Peter+Lab) Please contact [me](mailto://b.peter@rochester.edu) if you're interested in joining the lab!
+Please contact [me](mailto://benj.pet@gmail.com) if you're interested in joining the lab!
 <br>